MatteoFilosa/stein_flask/README.md

 6) To run the real experiment instead of the design phase, change, in the "server_flask.py" file, at row 18, "design.html" in "evaluation.html"

 N.B: The "Upload" functionality does not work at the end of the evaluation phase.
 Instead, the file, containing the evaluation's results, can be downloaded to your machine.

+-----RUN VISUALIZATIONS WITH CORS ISSUES-----

+On Windows, type "run" in the bottom search bar, then paste "chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security" (If you have chrome)